TheYellowAstronaut/ReTADI/README.md

 OR

-Download it via the [releases tab](https://github.com/theyellowastronaut/retadi/releases) of this repository.
+Download them via the [releases tab](https://github.com/theyellowastronaut/retadi/releases) of this repository.

 ### 2] Build from source